Police arrest protesters at Phoenix Immigration office

 Her arrest came just days after the Trump administration broadened regulations under which some people will be deported.

-The protests carried on late into the night and included several people who bound themselves to one of the vans while others sat in front of a closed gate, blocking anyone from leaving.
+The report said that the demonstrators included several people who blocked vehicles or the facility gate.

 Puente Arizona, an immigrant advocacy group, said García de Rayos came to the U.S. as a 14-year-old and now has two children.
-She was arrested on Wednesday while reporting to ICE, an annual requirement after she was arrested nine years ago.
+She was arrested on Wednesday while reporting to ICE, an annual requirement.

+Her status with the agency wasn’t immediately late Wednesday.
+The Republic carried a statement from ICE officials, which said only that she was detained because of her prior conviction.

+Phoenix station KTAR reported that she was arrested in 2008 during a workplace raid and was later convicted of felony identity theft for possessing false papers.

 AP writer Astrid Galvan contributed to this report.